 Image: Mamma Andersson, 2011.
 Photo by Patrick Miller

-On view and continuing into 2019, two major exhibitions in the Americas showcase Mamma Andersson as both an artist and a curator.
+Two major exhibitions in the Americas showcased Mamma Andersson as both an artist and a curator.

-Opening on October 5 at the Contemporary Arts Center in Cincinnati, Mamma Andersson: Memory Banks is a solo exhibition focusing on Andersson’s use of appropriated imagery in her dreamlike, evocative paintings.
+Opened on October 5, 2018 at the Contemporary Arts Center in Cincinnati, Mamma Andersson: Memory Banks was a solo exhibition focusing on Andersson’s use of appropriated imagery in her dreamlike, evocative paintings.
 While her references include Nordic painting and folk art, the artist’s work also makes use of elements culled from everyday sources such as books, newspapers, and film that are collaged directly into melancholic landscapes and interiors, lending them an uncanny sense of familiarity.
-Featuring existing and new works by Andersson, Memory Banks has been curated by Kevin Moore as part of the FotoFocus Biennial 2018, for which this year’s theme is Open Archive.
-“She derives motifs from newspapers and ephemera,” Moore says of Andersson’s work, “she almost has nostalgia for this world of printed objects.”
+Featuring existing and new works by Andersson, Memory Banks was curated by Kevin Moore as part of the FotoFocus Biennial 2018, for which the theme was Open Archive.
+"She derives motifs from newspapers and ephemera," Moore says of Andersson’s work, "she almost has nostalgia for this world of printed objects."
 Moore has contributed an essay to the exhibition catalogue, which is being published by Damiani Editore.

-Earlier this year, Andersson was announced the winner of the 11th Guerlain Drawing Prize, an award given annually by the Daniel and Florence Guerlain Contemporary Art Foundation.
+Earlier in 2018, Andersson was announced the winner of the 11th Guerlain Drawing Prize, an award given annually by the Daniel and Florence Guerlain Contemporary Art Foundation.
 Her work was featured in a special exhibition on the occasion of the award as part of the Salon du Dessin (March 21–26, 2018), an art fair devoted to drawings in the Palais Brongniart in Paris.
 Andersson is also part of Nordic Impressions, a group exhibition surveying and celebrating nearly two hundred years of art, at The Phillips Collection in Washington, DC.
-The show opens on October 13 and runs through January 13, 2019.
+The show opened on October 13, 2018 and ran through January 13, 2019.